Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Methodology

-$R_A$ partially disconnects a \ac{SFF} from posterior logic, in such a way that the high \ac{FP} is removed, see the example in Fig. \ref{fig:RA}.
-Where disconnected, the signal is replaced by a Boolean function \textbf{F} that outputs one if all other \ac{SFF} values equal zero---the definition of one-hot encoding. $R_B$ adds extra, dummy transitions to the \ac{RTL} description of the \ac{FSM} and controls them by an obfuscation signal, see the example in Fig. \ref{fig:RB}.
-The dummy transitions are designed such that one of the \ac{FSM} bits can always be determined without considering its own value, i.e. using only the other \ac{FSM} bit values and inputs.
-As a result, both methods ensure that at least one of the \acp{SFF} of an \ac{FSM} does not influence itself within one clock cycle.
+State FFs usually have a high \ac{FP}.
+This was one of the first features used for \ac{SFF} identification \cite{mcelvain2001methods,shi2010highly} and is still used in recent approaches \cite{fyrbiak2018difficulty}.
+Recently, an \ac{FSM} obfuscation method was published which requires \acp{SFF} without high \acp{FP} to apply a camouflaging technique \cite{brunner2022TimingCamouflage}.
+Thus, the work in \cite{brunner2022TimingCamouflage} developed two methods to avoid a high \ac{FP} for a \ac{SFF} without changing its original functionality by redesigning an \ac{FSM}: $R_A$ which is applied on one-hot-encoded \acp{FSM} and on gate-level netlists, and $R_B$ which is applied on binary-encoded \acp{FSM} and on \ac{RTL} code. $R_A$ partially disconnects a \ac{SFF} from posterior logic in such a way that the high \ac{FP} is removed.
+Where disconnected, the signal is replaced by a Boolean function that outputs one if all other \ac{SFF} values equal zero---the definition of one-hot encoding. $R_B$ adds extra, dummy transitions to the \ac{RTL} description of the \ac{FSM} and controls them by an obfuscation signal.
+The dummy transitions enable one of the \ac{FSM} bits to be determined without considering its own value, i.e. using only the other \ac{FSM} bit values and inputs.
+As a result, both methods ensure that at least one of the \acp{SFF} does not influence itself within one clock cycle.
 Consequently, this \ac{SFF} is free of high \acp{FP} while the original \ac{FSM} functionality does not change.
+We adopt these techniques using the resulting, redesigned \ac{FSM} as unattractive \ac{FSM}.
+State \ac{FF} identification methods that use high \acp{FP} as a feature will no longer identify this \ac{SFF} with medium or low \ac{FP}.
+This results in an unsuccessful \ac{SFF} identification and \ac{FSM} extraction.